diagonalworks/diagonal-b6/frontend/README.md

 ##### State management

-We use [Jotai](https://jotai.org/) and [Immer](https://immerjs.github.io/immer/)for state management.
-Jotai takes an atomic approach to global React state management, allowing for a primitive and flexible way to manage state.
-Immer is used to update the state in an immutable way.

-We defined a custom [atom with storage](https://jotai.org/docs/utilities/storage#atomwithstorage) to persist the view state in the URL search params.
-This allows us to share the current view with others.

-We keep the global app state in an [atomWithImmer](https://jotai.org/docs/extensions/immer#withimmer), so that we can update the state in an immutable way, while having a single source of truth for the app state.
+We use [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) and [Immer](https://immerjs.github.io/immer/)for state management.
+Zustand is a small and fast state management library that uses React hooks.
+Immer is used to create immutable state updates in a more readable way.
+We define multiple stores in the `@/stores` directory, each store is responsible for managing a specific part of the application state.
+For the core stores, the `@/stores/outliners` and `@/stores/map` depend on the `@/stores/world` store.

 ##### Components